strategy1

 Strategy Development

-One of the most pivotal things that a leadership team or a business can do is be clear about the organisation’s strategy or it’s strategic approach.
-This means being understanding the economic context and market, being clear about where you are trying to get to and having practical options as to how you will get there.
+One of the most pivotal things that leadership can do is help the organisation be clear about it’s strategy.
+This means understanding the economic context and market, being clear about where you are trying to get to and having practical options as to how you will get there.
+It also means being agile.

-We will help you with a range of tools to collect data to scan the horizon and help you understand the economics and market (an example being PESTEL)
+We will help you with a range of tools to collect data to scan the horizon and help you understand the economics and market.

-One of the biggest challenges we see for clients is how to engage the people in the strategy and how to operationalise it, how to make it happen with energy and forward motion.
-Getting this right is critical to developing a high performance culture and meeting your outcomes.
-There are some simple disciplines that need to be in place.
+One of the biggest challenges leadership can face is how to engage the people in the strategy and how to make it happen with energy and passion.
+Getting this right is critical to developing a high performance culture.

 What Strategic Alignment Skills are Required?

-The competencies required to ensure strategic alignment are an important inclusion into the strategy skill set that leaders in organizations need.
+The competencies required to ensure strategic alignment are an important inclusion into the strategy skill set that leaders in organisations need.
 Your leaders will need to be able to:

 • take a big picture perspective on problems, decisions, situations and events

-• identify key stakeholders within the organization and within the marketplace or industry with whom your team needs to interact
+• identify key stakeholders within the organisation and within the marketplace or industry with whom your team needs to interact

 • ascertain political agendas and adjust your decisions and actions accordingly